sarvesh-adk/Price-Scout/README.md

-# PriceScout
+# Price Scout

-**PriceScout** is a price comparison tool that helps users find the best deals by fetching real-time prices from multiple e-commerce platforms like Amazon, eBay, and Walmart.
+**Price Scout** is a price comparison tool that helps users find the best deals by fetching real-time prices from multiple e-commerce platforms like Amazon, eBay, and Walmart.

 ## Features
 - Search for a product and compare prices across various platforms.